-JCSO Office
+ICSO Office

-Center Issued Cell Phone: Dial 2 Jerusalem Center Land Line: Dial 0 Off-Campus Phone: (02) 626-5666 https://www.gov.il/en/departments/israel_police/govil-landing-page departments/israel_police/govil-landing-page.Individuals wishing to report information or meet with an officer in person are instructed to contact the JCSO who can assist in contacting the Israel Police office and accompany them to the meeting.
+Center Issued Cell Phone: Dial 2 Jerusalem Center Land Line: Dial 0 Off-Campus Phone: (02) 626-5666 gov.il/en/departments/israel_police/govil-landingpage Contact information for the JCSO is listed below.
+Additional information about the Israel Police department can be found on the Police website at gov.il/en/departments/israel_police/govil-landing-page.
+Individuals wishing to report information or meet with an officer in person are instructed to contact the JCSO who can assist in contacting the Israel Police office and accompany them to the meeting.